 Ports Requiring Water Shuttles:

 - Cabo San Lucas, Mexico

 - Half Moon Cay, The Bahamas

 - Kona, Hawaii**

 - Princess Cays, The Bahamas

-If you need general information about accessibility before you cruise, please call our Guest Access team at 1-800-438-6744 ext.70025 or email firstname.lastname@example.org.
-If you have an ADA complaint, please email us at email@example.com.
-Carnival's designated ADA Responsibility Officer is Vicky Rey, Vice President Guest Care and Port Services.
+If you need general information about accessibility before you cruise, or have an ADA complaint, please call our Guest Access team at 1-800-438-6744 ext.70025 or email firstname.lastname@example.org.
+Carnival's designated ADA Responsibility Officer is Vicky Rey, Vice President Guest Care and Communications.